-Note: refPositions and refPositions File define the set of positions from which the optimal rotation is calculated, but this rotation is not applied to the coordinates of the atoms involved: it is used instead to define the variable itself.
+Note: refPositionsand refPositionsFile define the set of positions from which the optimal rotation is calculated, but this rotation is not applied to the coordinates of the atoms involved: it is used instead to define the variable itself.

-- refPositions: see definition of refPositions in sec.
-9.3.1 (rmsd component) - refPositionsFile: see definition of refPositionsFile in sec.
-9.3.1 (rmsd component) - refPositionsCol: see definition of refPositionsCol in sec.
-9.3.1 (rmsd component) - refPositionsColValue: see definition of refPositionsColValue in sec.
-9.3.1 (rmsd component) - closestToQuaternion < Reference rotation >
+- atoms: see definition of atoms in sec.
+9.3.5 (rmsd component) - refPositions: see definition of refPositions in sec.
+9.3.5 (rmsd component)

-Context: orientation

-Acceptable Values: "(q0, q1, q2, q3)" quadruplet

-Default Value: (1.0, 0.0, 0.0, 0.0) ("null" rotation)

-Description: Between the two equivalent quaternions $(q_0, q_1, q_2, q_3)$ and $(-q_0, -q_1, -q_2, -q_3)$ , the closer to (1.0, 0.0, 0.0, 0.0) is chosen.
+- refPositionsFile: see definition of refPositionsFile in sec.
+9.3.5 (rmsd component) - refPositionsCol: see definition of refPositionsCol in sec.
+9.3.5 (rmsd component) - refPositionsColValue: see definition of refPositionsColValue in sec.
+9.3.5 (rmsd component) - closestToQuaternion < Reference rotation > Context: orientation Acceptable Values: "(q0, q1, q2, q3)" quadruplet Default Value: (1.0, 0.0, 0.0, 0.0) ("null" rotation) Description: Between the two equivalent quaternions (q_0, q_1, q_2, q_3) and $(-q_0, -q_1, -q_2, -q_3)$, the closer to (1.0, 0.0, 0.0, 0.0) is chosen.
 This simplifies the visualization of the colvar trajectory when sampled values are a smaller subset of all possible rotations.
 Note: this only affects the output, never the dynamics.

 Tip: stopping the rotation of a protein.
-To stop the rotation of an elongated macro-molecule in solution (and use an anisotropic box to save water molecules), it is possible to define a colvar with an orientation component, and restrain it throuh the harmonic bias around the identity rotation, (1.0, 0.0, 0.0, 0.0).
+To stop the rotation of an elongated macromolecule in solution (and use an anisotropic box to save water molecules), it is possible to define a colvar with an orientation component, and restrain it through the harmonic bias around the identity rotation, (1.0, 0.0, 0.0, 0.0).
 Only the overall orientation of the macromolecule is affected, and not its internal degrees of freedom.
 The user should also take care that the macromolecule is composed by a single chain, or disable wrapAll otherwise.

 orientationAngle: angle of rotation from reference coordinates.
-The block orientationAngle $\{...\}$ accepts the same base options as the component orientation: atoms, refPositions, refPositionsFile, refPositionsCol and refPositionsColValue.
-The returned value is the angle of rotation $\theta$ between the current and the reference positions.
-This angle is expressed in degrees within the range $[0^{\circ}:180^{\circ}]$ .
+The block orientationAngle {...} accepts the same base options as the component orientation: atoms, refPositions, refPositionsFile, refPositionsCol and refPositionsColValue.
+The returned value is the angle of rotation θ between the current and the reference positions.
+This angle is expressed in degrees within the range [0°:180°].

 - atoms: see definition of atoms in sec.
-9.3.1 (rmsd component) - refPositions: see definition of refPositions in sec.
-9.3.1 (rmsd component) - refPositionsFile: see definition of refPositionsFile in sec.
-9.3.1 (rmsd component) - refPositionsCol: see definition of refPositionsCol in sec.
-9.3.1 (rmsd component) - refPositionsColValue: see definition of refPositionsColValue in sec.
-9.3.1 (rmsd component)
+9.3.5 (rmsd component) - refPositions: see definition of refPositions in sec.
+9.3.5 (rmsd component) - refPositionsFile: see definition of refPositionsFile in sec.
+9.3.5 (rmsd component) - refPositionsCol: see definition of refPositionsCol in sec.
+9.3.5 (rmsd component) - refPositionsColValue: see definition of refPositionsColValue in sec.
+9.3.5 (rmsd component)

 orientationProj: cosine of the angle of rotation from reference coordinates.
 The block orientationProj $\{\ldots\}$ accepts the same base options as the component orientation: atoms, refPositions, refPositionsFile, refPositionsCol and refPositionsColValue.
-The returned value is the cosine of the angle of rotation $\theta$ between the current and the reference positions.
+The returned value is the cosine of the angle of rotation θ between the current and the reference positions.
 The range of values is [-1:1].

-- refPositions: see definition of refPositions in sec.
-9.3.1 (rmsd component) - refPositionsFile: see definition of refPositionsFile in sec.
-9.3.1 (rmsd component) - refPositionsCol: see definition of refPositionsCol in sec.
-9.3.1 (rmsd component) - refPositionsColValue: see definition of refPositionsColValue in sec.
-9.3.1 (rmsd component)
+- atoms: see definition of atoms in sec.
+9.3.5 (rmsd component) - refPositions: see definition of refPositions in sec.
+9.3.5 (rmsd component)

+- refPositionsFile: see definition of refPositionsFile in sec.
+9.3.5 (rmsd component) - refPositionsCol: see definition of refPositionsCol in sec.
+9.3.5 (rmsd component) - refPositionsColValue: see definition of refPositionsColValue in sec.
+9.3.5 (rmsd component)